 Direct Support Professionals (DSPs) are the Heart of Bancroft

-The 2,000 DSPs who work at Bancroft are a diverse group of talented, compassionate men and women who devote their lives to empowering people with disabilities to live their best lives.
+Bancroft DSPs are dedicated and compassionate individuals who empower the people they support to live their best lives.
 We couldn’t do what we do without them.

 What is a DSP?